1978

 780621A 21st June: PETER TOSH.
 Hampton, Virginia, Coliseum, incl.

-- Don't Look Back (William Robinson/RonaldWhite) -MJ on backing vocals
+- Don't Look Back (William Robinson/RonaldWhite) -MJ sharing vocals

 Line-up: see 780619A.